JubairAnjumRony/Assignment-8/README.md

 ## Features Implemented

-- **Navbar** with route highlighting and responsive design.
+- 1. **Navbar** with route highlighting and responsive design.
-- **Product Categories Sidebar** to easily filter products.
+- 2. **Product Categories Sidebar** to easily filter products.
-- **Product Sorting** by price (descending) and availability (in stock or out of stock).
+- 3. **Product Sorting** by price (descending) and availability (in stock or out of stock).
-- **Add to Cart & Wishlist** functionality with visual feedback and dynamic updates.
+- 4. **Add to Cart & Wishlist** functionality with visual feedback and dynamic updates.
-- **Real-time Cart Updates**: Show total item count and subtotal price in the cart.
+- 5. **Real-time Cart Updates**: Show total item count and subtotal price in the cart.
-- **Prevent Adding Out-of-Stock Products**: Products that are out of stock cannot be added to the cart.
+- 6. **Prevent Adding Out-of-Stock Products**: Products that are out of stock cannot be added to the cart.
-- **Prevent Duplicate Items**: The same product cannot be added to the cart twice or to the wishlist more than once.
+- 7. **Prevent Duplicate Items**: The same product cannot be added to the cart twice or to the wishlist more than once.
-- **Toast Notifications** when adding/removing items from the cart or wishlist.
-- **Modal for Purchase Confirmation** when items are added to the cart.
-- **Cart and Wishlist Management**: Sorting items, removing them, and handling errors like price limits.
-- **Dynamic Page Titles** and **Favicon** based on the current page.
-- **404 Error Handling** for invalid routes.
+- 8. **404 Error Handling** for invalid routes.

 ---